Place-Based Public History

-This is a guest post from Sharon M. Leon, director of public projects at the Roy Rosenzweig Center for History and New Media at George Mason University, about Histories of the National Mall, which recently has been named the National Council on Public History’s Outstanding Public History Project for 2015.
+Sharon M. Leon is director of public projects at the Roy Rosenzweig Center for History and New Media at George Mason University.
+Histories of the National Mall has been recently named the National Council on Public History’s Outstanding Public History Project for 2015.

 Despite the aura of historical significance that accompanies the space, there is very little interpretation available on the Mall itself.
 Most visitors see what appears to be a finished product: a deliberately planned landscape with memorials, monuments, and museums symbolizing the history and values of the United States.
 But, in its earliest days, the Mall was a messy place bordered by lively neighborhoods where transportation arteries and commercial markets co-existed.
 Visitors, and many DC area residents, have no knowledge of the unregulated zone of muddy grounds, with vegetable gardens, grazing cattle, or the slave pens that existed before the completion of the Washington or Lincoln Memorials.

 Perhaps you will be one of the nearly 25 million people who visit the National Mall in Washington, DC, each year for a family vacation or a conference.
 With the crowds you may find yourself wandering from monument to museum to government agency, only vaguely aware of the rich history of the space.
 Histories of the National Mall is a freely available place-based public history website developed with support of a grant from the National Endowment for the Humanities, and designed to let visitors to the Mall use the computing devices that they are already carrying in their pockets to dive into that rich history.
 Mallhistory.org is a mobile-first website, which means that it is accessible from any web browser on any phone, tablet, laptop, or desktop.
 We at the Rosenzweig Center attribute the project’s success to three concrete things that the project does well: it addresses an audience need; it delivers rich content in a form that is user-friendly; and it allows users to explore their own interests.